-Figure 11-1.
-Read Status Register
+Figure 11-2.
+Active Status Interrupt

-11.2 Write Status Register
+11.3 Write Status Register

-The Write Status Register command is used to modify the BPL bit and the BP0 bit of the Status Register.
+The Write Status Register command is used to modify the SPRL bit of the Status Register and/or to perform a Global Protect or Global Unprotect operation.
 Before the Write Status Register command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".

 To issue the Write Status Register command, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 01h must be clocked into the device followed by one byte of data.
-The one byte of data consists of the BPL bit value, four don't care bits, the BPO bit value, and two additional don't care bits (see Table 11-3).
+The one byte of data consists of the SPRL bit value, a don't care bit, four data bits to denote whether a Global Protect or Unprotect should be performed, and two additional don't care bits (see Table 11-3).
 Any additional data bytes that are sent to the device will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the BPL bit and the BPO bit in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a logical "0".
-The value of BPO and the state of the BPL bit and the $\overline{\text{WP}}$ pin before the Write Status Register command was executed (the prior state of the BPL bit and the state of the $\overline{\text{WP}}$ pin when the $\overline{\text{CS}}$ pin is deasserted) will determine whether or not software protection will be changed.
-Please refer to Section 9.4, "Protected States and the Write Protect Pin" on page 14 for more details.
+When the $\overline{\text{CS}}$ pin is deasserted, the SPRL bit in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a logical "0".
+The values of bits 5, 4, 3, and 2 and the state of the SPRL bit before the Write Status Register command was executed (the prior state of the SPRL bit) will determine whether or not a Global Protect or Global Unprotect will be perfomed.
+Please refer to the "Global Protect/Unprotect" section on page 21 for more details.

-The complete one byte of data must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation, the state of the BPL and BP0 bits will not change, memory protection status will not change, and the WEL bit in the Status Register will be reset back to the logical "0" state.
+The complete one byte of data must be clocked into the device before the \overline{CS} pin is deasserted; otherwise, the device will abort the operation, the state of the SPRL bit will not change, no potential Global Protect or Unprotect will be performed, and the WEL bit in the Status Register will be reset back to the logical "0" state.

-If the $\overline{\text{WP}}$ pin is asserted, then the BPL bit can only be set to a logical "1".
-If an attempt is made to reset the BPL bit to a logical "0" while the $\overline{\text{WP}}$ pin is asserted, then the Write Status Register Byte command will be ignored, and the WEL bit in the Status Register will be reset back to the logical "0" state.
-In order to reset the BPL bit to a logical "0", the $\overline{\text{WP}}$ pin must be deasserted.
+If the WP pin is asserted, then the SPRL bit can only be set to a logical "1".
+If an attempt is made to reset the SPRL bit to a logical "0" while the WP pin is asserted, then the Write Status Register command will be ignored, and the WEL bit in the

+Status Register will be reset back to the logical "0" state.
+In order to reset the SPRL bit to a logical "0", the WP pin must be deasserted.